 ON THE NOSE Sensorwake, the first “olfactory alarm clock,” wakes you up with pleasant aromas instead of jarring sounds.
 Conceived by 19-year-old Paris inventor Guillaume Rolland, the clock comes with scent capsules; insert one, program a wake-up time and one of seven aromas including chocolate, espresso, croissant and peppermint will rouse you.
 The only shortcoming so far: There’s no bacon on the menu.
 Available in the U.S. in June 2016.
 Preorder for $89 at sensorwake.com.

-PHOTO OP Snag burglars, loiterers or even the neighbor’s dog wreaking havoc in your garden with Presence, an outdoor camera from France-based Netatmo.
+PHOTO OP Snag burglars, loiterers or even the neighbor’s dog wreaking havoc in your garden with Presence to relieve his dog boredom, an outdoor camera from France-based Netatmo.
 The camera’s smart zone feature allows you to select specific areas for alert, while its sensors distinguish between people, pets and cars—day and night.
 An app live streams whatever the camera sees to your smart device.
 And a floodlight can be switched on to light your way in—or help keep intruders out.
 Available in April 2016. $300. netatmo.com v